 The torque converter takes the spinning motion of the crankshaft and applies that to the input shaft of the transmission.
 The ingenious part of this is that the converter automatically engages and disengages power from the engine to the drive line in relation to engine speed.
 This low RPM area and when power begins to flow is known as stall speed.
 With the engine running at the correct idle speed there is not enough fluid flow for power to be transferred to the wheels.

-This allows the engine to run at idle speed (almost no load like the neutral position) without moving the vehicle in forward or reverse with the brakes lightly applied.
+This allows the engine to run at idle speed with almost no load, like the neutral position, without moving the vehicle in forward or reverse with the brakes lightly applied.